"Every time you ask me not to hum, I’ll hum more louder."

 (Shakespeare, Julius Caesar)

-Nevins (2012:92) cites Radford (1977) for the observation that double comparatives do not license an extra 'layer' of semantic comparison, even if a compositional analysis would seem to allow it.
-For example, the following sentences contain double comparatives and feature two layers of comparison (comparison with Bill and comparison with you), and they are ungrammatical because of these two layers of comparison:
+Nevins (2012:92) cites Radford (1977) for the observation that double comparatives do not license an extra layer of semantic comparison, even though a compositional analysis would seem to allow it.
+For example, the following sentences contain double comparatives and feature two layers of comparison (comparison with Bill and comparison with you), and they are unacceptable to native speakers because of these two layers of comparison:

 2) a. *John is more more intelligent than Bill than you are.

 b. *John is more taller than Bill than you are.

-That is, double comparatives do not seem to license extra semantic operators.
+That is, double comparatives do not seem to license double semantic operators.
 Kennedy and McNally (2005), however, provide examples like (5), with less, which do seem to license an extra layer of comparison:

 3) an old department store a lot less taller than the city hall building than is the new company headquarters

 Corver (2005) notes that the -er affix doesn't always mean "more" but can be realized in forms like less happier.
 He gives the following example from Shakespeare:

 4) Or as a moat defensive to a house,